gvnirmalaa/aws-articles-solutions/Part2-EnhancedResourceManagementArchitecture.md

 **<ins>AWS Cloud Solutions - Management & Governance</ins>**

-Requirement is to efficiently manage & maintain "Creation/Updation" of Resource Definitions in AWS accounts is a minimal illustration of one of the use cases.
-Requirement is to notify the admin/team when there is no tag in an EC2 resource or any
+`Requirement is to efficiently manage & maintain "Creation/Updation" of Resource Definitions in AWS accounts is a minimal illustration of one of the use cases.
+Ideally expecting Tag:Value in any resource that is created in an AWS account.`

 **<ins>Part #2 solution break down:</ins>**